 Since 2000, Mr. Feasby has successfully represented clients in all aspects of litigation, from the inception of the case, through trial, and on appeal.
-He is admitted to practice before all State and Federal courts in California, including the United States Court of Appeals for the Ninth Circuit and the United States Court of Appeals for the Fifth Circuit.
+He is admitted to practice before State and Federal courts in California and Texas, including the United States Court of Appeals for the Ninth Circuit and the United States Court of Appeals for the Fifth Circuit.

 Jeff is an active volunteer in the local community, having worked pro bono to try cases for the County of San Diego and for individual clients through the San Diego County Volunteer Lawyer Program.
 He also serves on the Board of Directors of the First San Diego Courthouse and previously served on the San Diego Chamber of Commerce’s Education and Workforce Development Committee.

 - With Mr. Pérez, obtained a jury verdict in Houston, Texas worth in excess of a billion dollars (now approaching $3 billion with interest) against the Petroleum Workers Union of the Republic of Mexico (an affiliate of PEMEX).
 The trial was the culmination of over 30 years of contentious litigation.
 The jury’s verdict was subsequently upheld on appeal.

 - Obtained summary judgment for utility in class action brought by utility’s customers related to power failure that affected San Diego County, Imperial County, Orange County, and Riverside County.

 - Represented telecom company in action filed against former president alleging breach of contract, extortion and defamation among other claims.
 Obtained emergency temporary restraining order and subsequent preliminary injunction enjoining former president and his related businesses from engaging in further extortive conduct.
 Initiated contempt proceeding after former president and his businesses violated the injunction on numerous occasions.
 Succeeded in convicting former president and his businesses of dozens of counts of contempt resulting in jail sentences.

 - Represented defendant who was a minority investor in the plaintiff LLC in this trade secrets case.
 After defeating plaintiff’s application for temporary restraining order, negotiated settlement in which client had the entire amount of his investment returned.